Galaxywalk/galaxywalk.github.io/_pages/about.md

 News
 ======
+- 06/2025. 🏆 Our paper _SynCheck_ has won the **Best Paper Award** at MobiSys'25 (2/42).
+Even better, it has successfully passed artifact evaluation, so you can use it with confidence. 👉 Check out our code and full evaluation setup on [Github Repo](https://github.com/MobiSys25AE/SynCheck).
+- 06/2025.
+I showed the demo of mmwave based liquid identification for robot manipulation, _Erlang Sight_, at MobiSys'25.
+[Demo paper](../files/mobisys25-erlangsight.pdf) [Poster](../files/mobisys25-erlangsight-poster.pdf).
 - 04/2025. 📑 Our paper _SynCheck_ has been accepted by MobiSys'25!
 We evaluate existing wireless generative models and propose a plug-and-play module to improve their performance.
 Please refer to our [paper](../files/mobisys25-syncheck.pdf).
 - 03/2025. 📑 Our paper of the first LiDAR Backscatter _RetroLiDAR_ has been accepted by SenSys'25!
 Please refer to our [paper](../files/sensys25-RetroLiDAR.pdf).
-- 12/2024. 👩‍💻 Start MSRA internship.
+- 12/2024. 💻 Start MSRA internship.
 Begin to explore embodied intelligence!
 - 11/2024. 🏆 Win the First Prize in the 1st Ubiquitous Intelligent Sensing Technology Innovation and Application Competition (Held by CCF)!
 We propose a high performance software defined radio [supersoda](../files/supersoda.pdf).
 - 02/2024. 🤝 Invited to be MobiCom'24 Artifact Evaluation Program Committee Members!
 - 10/2023. 🤝 Invited to be CHI'24 External Reviewer!